kriskowal/q/README.md

 ### Long Stack Traces

-Q comes with *experimental* support for “long stack traces,” wherein the `stack` property of `Error` rejection reasons is rewritten to be traced along asynchronous jumps instead of stopping at the most recent one.
+Q comes with optional support for “long stack traces,” wherein the `stack` property of `Error` rejection reasons is rewritten to be traced along asynchronous jumps instead of stopping at the most recent one.
 As an example: